JosephEoff/josepheoff.github.io/_posts/2022-02-25-motorcontrol-toc.md

 9. [A sewing machine motor speed control - Putting things together](motorcontrol9) - No smoke, but not quite done.
 10. [A sewing machine motor speed control - Making the box](motorcontrol10) - Drilling, sawing, and filing.
 11. [A sewing machine motor speed control - Mounting brackets](motorcontrol11) - Sawing, drilling, sanding and tapping.
+12. [A sewing machine motor speed control - Nearly there](motorcontrol12) - Got the hardware.
+Where's the software?